Environmental Film Festival 2025

 Environmental Film Festival is back, running 16-23 October and celebrating our 15th year by returning to the cinema where we first started, Palace Kino!

-Enjoy Australia's premiere environmental cinema showcase, with features, shorts, documentaries, cine-art, talks, community activities and more.
-This year's theme is 'Environment Is Everywhere', exploring ideas of urban living, nature and beyond, with the best eco-cinema from around the world.
+Enjoy Australia's premier environmental cinema showcase, with features, shorts, documentaries, cine-art, talks, community activities and more.
+Join us in exploring how 'Environment Is Everywhere', through stories of urban living, nature and beyond, with the best eco-cinema from around the world.

-Traversing the city, with screenings at Palace Kino, Trocadero Projects and Wildflower Video Bar, the program spans Indigenous stories of power and activism, local reflections on landscape and colonisation, breathtaking tales of the city and living environments, and an inspiring portrait of a musician and her father, with an idea that might just save the planet.
+Traversing Naarm/Melbourne, with screenings at Palace Kino, Trocadero Projects and Wildflower Video Bar, the program spans Indigenous stories of power and activism, local reflections on landscape, breathtaking tales of the city and living environments, and inspiring intergenerational ideas that might just save the planet.

 In this time of climate crises, reconsider the world around you through a series of incredible films and events, because Environment Is Everywhere.